 Leader’s Oral Opening Comments

+This lecture the 3rd in a series of 3 discoveries about whom we really are and how that God created us.

 Strengths and weaknesses.
 This is what life is all about, isn’t it?
 Often our strengths — ‘good points’ are the very things that offend other folks.
 We tend to “overdo” it, overuse it, or measure others by it.
 Let’s become gentle like Jesus who said: “I am gentle and meek.”